Myers homers, busy Padres blank Rockies 6-0

 Colorado starter German Marquez (2-5) lost a career-high fourth consecutive decision.
 He went six innings and allowed five runs on eight hits, including Myers’ ninth home run leading off the fourth.

+“I think fastball command was a big part of his downfall tonight,” Rockies manager Bud Black said.
+“His stuff is fine, he’s just not hitting spots.
+I’m not worried about the arm, I’m just worried about location, and he’s not making enough good pitches in the most critical times.”

-Nola and Profar each singled ahead of the third-inning triple by Tatis, and Manny Machado followed with a sacrifice fly.
+Nola and Profar each singled ahead of the third-inning triple by Tatis.
+Manny Machado followed with a sacrifice fly.

 The last three innings were played in a steady drizzle.